spiroka/spiroka/README.md

 # 👋 Hi!
 I'm Gergő.

-I'm a web developer with a passion for frontend technologies.
+I'm a software engineer with a passion for frontend web technologies.

-During my day job I mainly work with React and its ecosystem, using TypeScript.
-For my side and hobby projects I try to stay as vanilla 🍦 as possible.
+I've been building applications from the ground up with various technologies for 8+ years.

+I love tinkering, learning and sharing what I've learnt with others.